Mega Drive / Genesis Architecture

 Memory architecture of the Mega Drive/Genesis.

-Itā€™s important to point out that this design can underperform if not managed properly, so games will have to take special care of the bus arbiter and watch for not stalling either CPU for longer than needed.
+It’s worth noting that this design can underperform if not managed properly, so games have to take special care of the bus arbiter to ensure that neither CPU is stalled for longer than necessary.

 Graphics

-The answer is Blast Processing!, what else do you need to know?
+The answer is Blast Processing!
+What else do you need to know?

-Okay, if you want to know the real answer: graphics data is processed by the 68000 and rendered on a proprietary chip called Video Display Processor (or ā€˜VDPā€™ for short) which then sends the resulting frame (in the form of scan lines) for display.
+Okay, if you want to know the real answer: graphics data is processed by the 68000 and rendered on a proprietary chip called Video Display Processor (or ā€˜VDP’ for short), which then sends the resulting frame (in the form of scan lines) for display.

-The VDP runs at ~13 MHz and supports multiple resolution modes depending on the region: Up to 320x224 pixels in NTSC and up to 320x240 pixels in PAL.
+The VDP runs at ~13 MHz and supports multiple resolution modes depending on the region: up to 320x224 pixels in NTSC and up to 320x240 pixels in PAL.

 Behind the multiple display resolutions

-Technically speaking, the VDP can either fit 40 or 32 columns of tiles per scan-line, and the number of tile rows depends on the region (28 in NTSC or 30 in PAL) [5].
-Although, most PAL games donā€™t bother with the extra tiles allowed in PAL systems (as they probably need to keep consistency between the two regions, and NTSC is the common denominator) so they instruct the VDP to render with 28 rows (as they would do in NTSC systems).
+Technically speaking, the VDP can fit either 40 or 32 columns of tiles per scan-line, and the number of tile rows depends on the region (28 in NTSC or 30 in PAL) [6].
+Although, most PAL games do not bother with the extra tiles allowed in PAL systems (as they probably need to keep consistency between the two regions, and NTSC is the common denominator) so they instruct the VDP to render with 28 rows (as in NTSC systems).
 Thus, the VDP has no option but to fill the unused area with a backdrop colour (also used during overscan).

 Image

-To provide a quick multiplayer mode in Sonic 2 (1992), the game activates ā€˜interlaced modeā€™ to render a single-player level using 8x16 pixel tiles instead (along with other changes).
+To provide a quick multiplayer mode in Sonic 2 (1992), the game activates ā€˜interlaced mode’ to render a single-player level using 8x16 pixel tiles instead (along with other changes).

 Image